MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-consoles-how-to-connect.md

 The Operations console opens with the focus on the Monitoring workspace.

-### To change the management server that the Operations console is connected to
+### Change the management server that the Operations console is connected to

 1. In the Operations console, select **Tools**, and then select **Connect...** as shown in the following image, which will open the **Connect To Server** window.